floweredscarf/su25/labs/lab12/index.md

 We can take advantage of the ordering property to construct a search algorithm similar to the search algorithm for binary search trees.
-Assume that within a node, we check keys from left to right.
+Assume that within a node, we check elements from left to right.

-Discuss the following with your partner, based on the tree above:
+Discuss the following with someone in your lab, based on the tree above:

-1. What is the order in which we check keys when we search for 7 (a key in the tree)?
+1. What is the order in which we check elements when we search for 7 (a element in the tree)?
-2. What is the order in which we check keys when we search for 13 (a key not in the tree)?
+2. What is the order in which we check elements when we search for 13 (a element not in the tree)?

 <details markdown="block">
 <summary markdown="block">
 **Answers (click to view):**
 </summary>
 1. Check 5, see that it's greater.
 Check 9, see that it's smaller, explore to the middle child.
-Check 7, see that we've found the key.
+Check 7, see that we've found the element.
 2. Check 5, see that it's greater.
 Check 9, see that it's greater, explore to the right child.
 Check 10, see that it's greater.
 Check 12, see that it's greater.
 No more children, so conclude that it's not in the tree.